-HackerOne utilizes average metrics and colored indicators to show how your program is doing in meeting healthy success criteria.
+HackerOne utilizes average metrics and colored indicators to show how your program is meeting healthy success criteria.

 Average Response Efficiency Metrics

-HackerOne displays a program's average response efficiency metrics on the security page to enable hackers to see how responsive your program is in:
+HackerOne displays a program's average response efficiency metrics on the security page to enable hackers to see how responsive your program is at:

 giving a first response